 If not, own your social and emotional decision.
 Be the change you want to see in all things related to hope, faith, and charity.

 And, when the time comes for you to claim your seat at the proverbial afterlife table, realize that people who strive to be things like honest, accurate with tact, and socially direct…

 The people who match what they say in public with what they think in private and act at all times in accordance with their word…

 Understand those are the people who keep the world running.

-Not folks who try to socially and spiritual hijack others into endless repetition of completely nonsensical and health destroying Narcissistic Abuse cycle so they can point and laugh at prey who power predators’ imaginary televisions with fictitious hamster wheels.
+Not folks who try to socially and spiritually hijack others into an endless repetition of completely nonsensical and health-destroying Narcissistic Abuse cycle so they can point and laugh at prey who power predators’ imaginary televisions with fictitious hamster wheels.

 What’s important to remember is… whatever you say is important to remember.

 It is up to you to decide your fate.
 At least according to Curly and a handful of surviving and thriving Narcissistic Abuse recovery advocates who are on the path to living a healthy lifestyle very much so like the one that so many Advocates have been successfully able to create for themselves.

 Remember when Mitch Robbins says, “Hi Curly….” then he asks quite sincerely but with no malice intended, “[Kilt] anyone [implied tone of yet] today?”

 When Curly replies, “The day ain’t over yet… ” he left the world with a wonderful cinematic example of how to decide who you are going to be and how to act on any given day.